 To truly enjoy this dish, ensure a good mix of lean meat and crispy skin, and condiments such as hoisin sauce, cucumber and spring onions go into the Chinese pancake wrap.

-After the Peking duck twist, we had the Moonlight Truffle Beef Hor Fun ($20) a hippy take on well-loved zhi char perennial choice!
+After the Peking duck twist, we had the Moonlight Truffle Beef Hor Fun ($20) which is a hippy take on the well-loved zhi char perennial, hor fun.

 Dessert selection comprised of the usual Chinese offerings including Sweetened Almond Cream ($6), Herbal Jelly ($6) and Cream of Mango & Pomelo Sago ($6).
 Not that these are no good, but we will go for the more interesting Hokey-Pokey Ice Cream Bao ($6), a combination of fried bao with honeycomb ice cream, cocoa chips and toasted marshmallow.
 Not to mention it's so photogenic too!